 Get the latest updates on this Foundry centre by signing up here

-Foundry centres are now re-introducing in person services, but will continue to offer select services virtually – over the phone or video chat.
+Foundry centres are now accepting in person services, but will continue to offer select services virtually – over the phone or video chat.

-- Drop-In Support : The drop-in care team is available to support you via telephone, Video call or Chat (coming soon) and in person (limited capacity) during regular drop-in hours (Mon – Thurs 1 – 5pm).
-For Virtual Drop – In Please call 604 984 5060.
+- Drop-In Support : The drop-in care team is available to support you via telephone, video call and in person (limited capacity) during regular drop-in hours Monday – Thursday 1 – 5pm.
+With Extended hours till 6pm on Mondays and Thursdays.
+For Virtual Drop – In Please call 604 984 5060 during Drop-In Hours.
 Your call will be forwarded to a drop-in care team member.
 If we’re experiencing a large number of calls, you will be given an approximate time when a care provider will call you back.

-- Primary Care Drop-In Clinic: Primary care and medical services are available via telephone call, video calls, and chat (coming soon) during regular drop-in hours (Mon – Thurs 2:30 – 5 pm **last patient taken at 430 pm).
-Instead of coming to Foundry, please call 604 984 5060.
-Your call will be forwarded to the primary care team.
+- Primary Care Clinic: Primary care and medical services are available via telephone call and video calls during regular drop-in hours (Monday – Thursday 2:30 – 5 pm **last patient taken at 430 pm).
+In person drop-in is not currently available.
+Instead of coming to Foundry, please call 604 984 5063.
 If your concern requires a physical exam, an appointment will be scheduled for you.

 - Peer Support: If you’re interested in speaking with a peer support worker, please call 604 984 5060 during drop-in Support hours (Mon – Thurs 1 – 5pm).
 The peer support worker will call you back.

 - Parent Navigation: If you’d like to speak with our Parent Navigator, please call 604 984 5060 during drop-in support hours (Mon – Thurs 1 – 5pm).
 The parent navigator will call you back.

 - Psychiatry: Scheduled psychiatry appointments are taking place via telephone and Zoom.
 Your Dr. will contact you as scheduled.

 - Hospital Liaison: Service will be intermittent until further notice.